Sunday, May 12, 2013

 6. What is the most amazing thing you have done since graduating?

-7. What would be your advice to students choosing to major in Audio Production and Technology at Michigan Tech?
+7. What would be your advice to students choosing to major in Sound Design or Audio Production Technology at Michigan Tech?

 4. What inspires you?